franciscolh04/franciscolh04/README.md

 # 👋 Hello, I'm Francisco! 🇵🇹

 **Welcome to my GitHub profile!**
-I'm CSE student passionate about coding, technology, and always eager to learn new things.
+I'm a CSE student passionate about coding, technology, and always eager to learn new things.

 ---